mlc-mlapis/docs/src/documentation/services/runtimes/nodejs.md

 <!-- markdownlint-disable DOCSMD004 -->
 ::: warning Don't use additional security protocols for internal communication The runtime environment service is not configured to support direct access using SSL/TLS or SSH protocols for internal communication inside a Zerops project private secured network.
-This is also the case for access using the Zerops [zcli](/documentation/cli/installation.html) through a secure VPN channel.
+This is also the case for access using the Zerops [zCLI](/documentation/cli/installation.html) through a secure VPN channel.
 :::
 <!-- markdownlint-enable DOCSMD004 -->

 ### From other services inside the project

-Other services can access the Node.js application using its **hostname** and **port**, as they are part of the same private project network (for example, `http://app:3000`).
+Other services can access the Node.js application using its **hostname** and **port** environment variables, as they are part of the same private project network (for example, `http://app:3000`).

 It's always recommended to not set the configuration values as constants directly into the application code.
 It is preferable to use them indirectly, for example, via [custom environment variables](/knowledge-base/best-practices/how-to-use-environment-variables-efficiently.html), referencing Zerops [implicit environment variables](/documentation/environment-variables/helper-variables.htm) and given that [all environment variables](/documentation/environment-variables/how-to-access.html) are shared within the project across all services.